 This is Mulsanne Blue coupe with the bright blue interior, its original LS5 big-block, M21 4-spd, and 3.36 rear.
 First year for the 454 cid motor in the Vette and the last year for high compression engines (10.25:1 in the LS5).
 The result: 390hp, 500lb-ft.
 Mods are tasteful and period for the car: 8-track stereo, an original L88 hood, a Monza gas cap assembly, and a complete ’69 Corvette factory side-exhaust system.
 Other than white leather trimming on the seats, the rest of the car is stock.
 Except for the big motor, it’s a pretty low option car: no power steering, no power brakes, no A/C, and no power windows.

-Although I've owned this car now for over 15 years, it was off the road from 2003-2013 due to a stripped thermostat housing bolt...and other life priorities.
-Mid last year I spent a week getting it somewhat roadworthy and then drove it 1000 miles from GA to NY with my Dad.
+Although I've owned this car now for over 20 years, it was off the road from 2003-2013 due to a stripped thermostat housing bolt...and other life priorities.
+In 2013, my Dad and I spent a week getting it somewhat roadworthy and then drove it 1000 miles from GA to NY.
 I prompty sold the car on eBay to a local area pilot, figuring it needed as much work to put it right as it was worth.
 I asked him to give me a ROFR if he ever decided to sell it, which he was kind enough to do in early 2014.
 I jumped on the opportunity to buy the car back and immediately sent it to Richard Engelhard at A&R Corvette for some long over due attention.
-I also ordered the NCRS Shipping Report, which said this was originally sold through GM Overseas DIstribution Corp...which meant it was either exported when new or ordered by someone overseas (potentially a member of the military).
+I also ordered the NCRS Shipping Report, which said this was originally sold through GM Overseas DIstribution Corp...which meant it was either exported when new or ordered by someone overseas (potentially a member of the military) or possibly a Hawaii car.
 Richard's work turned up some interesting stuff too: partial tank sticker and French AutoLaroche high beams.
 When Rich was done - complete front and rear suspension rebuild, new radiator, NOS fuel tank, NOS seat belts, correct carb, sourcing and fitting a correct spare tire carrier, R&R of the headlights and windshield wiper door, numerous electrical issues, etc - the car was sitting pretty enough to warrant pulling a set of period E-T mags out of storage that I'd been saving for just the right car...

 mid-2013, after 1000 miles of Hell